 January to March 2015

-Coming from Panama, the next thing I did was an island hopping in the Lesser Antilles.
+Coming from Panama, I decided to do island hopping in the Lesser Antilles.
 My journey led me from Guadeloupe to Grenada.
 Since the area is known for its rum production, I wanted to visit as many distilleries as possible and taste their rum.

 Guadeloupe is part of France, so I could only show my Swiss identity card when entering the island.
 Since public transport hardly exists and taxis were very expensive, I rented a car to explore the island.
 I lived in a great resort right at the beach Grande Anse, probably the best and not overcrowded beach in Guadeloupe.
 It is a great feeling to swim a few rounds in the crystal clear sea before breakfast.
 Guadeloupe consists of the two main islands Grande Terre and Basse Terre, which are separated by a narrow channel.
 Grande Terre is flat and has the most touristic beach at the village Saint Anne.
 Basse Terre is less touristy and very hilly.
 The volcano Soufriere dominates the southern part of this island.
 The area around the volcano is a national park and offers hiking possibilities.